Leaving home with a newborn is a terrifying experience… the first few times anyway.

 “If you forget a diaper, you can just go to the shop and buy more.”

 Uh… I don’t know why I didn’t realize that?
-I’m blaming sleep deprivation, hormones, and all that stuff.
+I’m blaming sleep deprivation, hormones, baby brain and all that stuff.

 The point of this story?

 Don’t sweat too much over what you do or don’t pack in your diaper bag.
-Prepare when you can, make it work when things go wrong and remember that running out of diapers or wipes mid change isn’t going to matter in a week’s time.
+Prepare when you can, make it work when things go wrong and remember that running out of diapers or wipes mid change isn’t going to matter in the long run.
 It doesn’t make you a bad mom.

 Newborns go through diapers quickly.
 I vividly recall the day I changed my little 8 week old in the church mother’s room.
 No sooner had I put the new nappy on than… well, let’s just say it needed changing again.
 So I did.
 You know what, the same thing happened!
 I changed him again.
 And he did it again!
 What!
 This is ridiculous.
 I think I changed his nappy 4 times in 15 minutes.